ZjpWei/Melody/README.md

 ## 3. Generate figures

-All the script for generating figures in paper are in `figures_script`
+All the scripts for generating figures are in folder `figures_script`